-After obtaining her first degree from Kyung-Won University under Dr.Young-Ho Kim, she continued to study at the Royal Academy of Music under Mr. Frank Wibaut and Mr. Christopher Elton, gaining a Diploma in Advanced Studies and Licentiate Piano Teacher.
-While in England, she gave solo performances at many venues, including the Academy of St Martin-in-the-Fields, Glenilla Arts Foundation, and the Pump Room in Bath.
-In addition, she won prizes including the Haverhill Sinfonia Soloist competition in England, Ibla International Piano competition in Italy, and the Sterndale Bennett Prize at Royal Academy Of Music.
+After obtaining her Bachelor of Arts from Kyung-Won University under Young-Ho Kim, Sung-Im continued to the Royal Academy of Music in London to study under Frank Wibaut and Christopher Elton.
+There she earned both a Diploma of Advanced Studies with Merit, and a Licentiate from the Royal Academy of Music.
+While in England, Ms. Kim gave solo performances at many venues, including the Academy of St. Martin-in-the-Fields, the Glenilla Arts Foundation, and the Pump Room in Bath.
+While in England, Ms. Kim won the Sterndale Bennett Prize at the Royal Academy of Music; and First Prizes at The Haverhill Sinfonia Competition, and The Ibla International Piano Competition in Italy.

 She earned her Master’s Degree at Carnegie Mellon University, studying under Sergey Schepkin and Enrique Graf.

 As an active chamber musician, Sung-Im has performed recitals and chamber music throughout Pittsburgh, collaborating with Ray Chen, Sergey Schepkin, Luz Manriquez, and members of the Pittsburgh Symphony Orchestra.
 Ms. Kim has premiered two works by Nancy Galbraith: “Effervescent Air” at Yonsei University in Seoul, and Piano Concerto No. 3 with the Pittsburgh Chamber Orchestra.
 She has performed compositions by Reza Vali at the National Gallery of Arts Concert Series in Washington, D.C., and at the Chatham University Music Program.
 Sung-Im has played numerous times with the Pittsburgh Concert Society.